Ruparna25/ChatBot_LSTM/README.md

 ![image](https://user-images.githubusercontent.com/29209042/162600791-e7c42b09-0ab0-499c-a35e-9c22222e4cb0.png)

-Dataset –
+# Dataset –
 Cornell-Movie-Dialog Corpus is composed of movie dialog, collected from movies of different genres.
-Below is a summary of the data. movie_lines.txt – Contains 304713 number of lines from movies movie_conversions.txt – Contains 83097 number of conversations
+Below is a summary of the data. movie_lines.txt – Contains 304713 number of lines from movies.

 - movie_lines.txt
 	- contains the actual text of each utterance